learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/making-our-own-types-and-typeclasses.md

 That way, someone importing our module could only make shapes by using the auxiliary functions `baseCircle` and `baseRect`.
 `Data.Map` uses that approach.
 You can't create a map by doing `Map.Map [(1,2),(3,4)]` because it doesn't export that value constructor.
-However, you can make a mapping by using one of the auxilliary functions like `Map.fromList`.
+However, you can make a mapping by using one of the auxiliary functions like `Map.fromList`.
 Remember, value constructors are just functions that take the fields as parameters and return a value of some type (like `Shape`) as a result.
 So when we choose not to export them, we just prevent the person importing our module from using those functions, but if some other functions that are exported return a type, we can use them to make values of our custom data types.